fastrgv/RufasSok/README.md

 	rufasok sokfilepath maxlevels startlevel

-where rufasok can be rufasok_gnu, rufasok_osx or rufasok.bat.
+where rufasok can be rufasok or rufasok.bat.

 For example on linux you could type

-	"rufasok_gnu games/original_50.sok 50 2"
+	"rufasok games/original_50.sok 50 2"

 to tackle level 2 from the original_50 sokoban file.
 In this single-file mode, you can still use the next-level(n) & previous-level(p) keys, however, the next/previous files (R-shift/L-shift) keys are disabled.